National frameworks to address hate crime in Austria

 Specific bias-motivated offences are covered by the compulsory initial training programme for trainee judges.
 The presidents of the four Higher Regional Courts are in charge of the implementation of the curriculum.

 An e-learning course on the Systematic Investigation and Recording of Prejudice-Related Crimes is available to justice system employees and addresses the definition and impact of hate crimes.
-Designed by the Ministry of Interior, the course takes about 20 minutes to complete and is reviewed regularly to ensure that it is up-to-date and relevant.
+Designed by the Ministry of Interior, the course takes about 20 minutes to complete and is reviewed regularly to ensure it is up-to-date and relevant.